-3ds Max, Maya, Cinema 4D, and MODO Connections support using both Render Views in HDR Light Studio.
+3ds Max, Maya, Cinema 4D, MODO, Octane Standalone and Rhino 6 Connections support using both Render Views in HDR Light Studio.

 The chart below shows an ideal strategy to use when both Render Views are available.

 You can see the advantages of the Render View [HDR Light Studio] here

 You can see the advantages of the Render View [Host|Renderer] here